City of Chester ship under the waves: Great disaster near the Golden Gate (1888)

 At the moment of the shock, most of the officers and crew of the City of Chester seemed to lose possession of their senses, and several of the passengers stated afterwards that some of the crew took the opportunity to climb aboard the Oceanic and left the passengers to cut away the boats.

 One of these was lowered as soon as possible and a number of passengers taken off in it.
-Others provided themselves with life-preservers and jumped overboard.
-The greater portion, however, were counselled to remain on the steamer, which began to settle immediately after the collision.
+Others provided themselves with life preservers and jumped overboard.
+The greater portion, however, were counseled to remain on the steamer, which began to settle immediately after the collision.

 Those of the passengers and crew who came to the surface were picked up by the Oceanic’s boats.
 The greater number were drawn down by the rushing water and never appeared again.
 As soon as it was known around the bay that a collision had occurred a number of tugs and other boats of all descriptions went to the rescue and rendered what service they could in picking up the living or the dead who were floating among the wreckage.